 Below is a list of JR passes covering Karuizawa and other regions.
 Please keep in mind that depending on your itinerary, a JR pass may or may not be worthwhile for your trip.
 You can estimate the transportation cost using Google Maps and compare the total price to a JR pass.

-- JR EAST PASS (Nagano, Niigata area) / 5 Days
+- JR EAST PASS (Nagano, Niigata area) / 5 Days: Allows you to explore Nagano and Niigata Prefectures from Tokyo.

 By Bus

 While it takes around 3 hours to get to Karuizawa from Tokyo by bus, it is the cheapest option.
-Bus services depart from Shinjuku Bus Terminal or Tokyo Station, and it will only cost you around 2,000 yen.
+Bus services depart from Shinjuku Bus Terminal or Tokyo Station, and the fare is approximately 2,000 yen.

 You can book your bus ticket HERE.